eksctl-io/eksctl/CONTRIBUTING.md

 This is a rough outline of how to prepare a contribution:

+- Find an [issue](https://github.com/weaveworks/eksctl/issues) to work on.
+If you are a new contributer take a look at issues marked with [good first issue](https://github.com/weaveworks/eksctl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 - Create a topic branch from where you want to base your work (usually branched from master).
 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.
 - If you changed code:
-   - add automated tests to cover your changes
+   - add automated tests to cover your changes.
+See the [az](https://github.com/weaveworks/eksctl/tree/master/pkg/az) package for a good example of tests.
 - Submit a pull request to the original repository.

+If your PR is a work in progress then make sure you prefix the title with `WIP: `.
+This lets everyone know that this is still being worked on.
+Once its ready remove the `WIP: ` title prefix and where possible squash your commits.

 ## How to build and run the project